NickCis/slack-teamsidebar/README.md

 }
 ```

-As far as I've understand :
+As far as I've understood :
 - `Object(s.a)()`: always returned true
 - `t > 1`: Checks that you are in more than one workspace
 - `Object(r.v)()`: Checks that the user agent doesn't have the `Slack` string